limix/bgen-reader-py/docs/quickstart.rst

    >>> print(geno["probs"].shape)
    (500, 3)

-The columns dimension of the probabilities matrix of a given variant depend on the number of alleles, the ploidy, and whether the locus is phased or unphased.
+The columns dimension of the probability matrix of a given variant depend on the number of alleles, the ploidy, and whether the locus is phased or unphased.
 Please, refer to |bgen specification| for a detailed description.